algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 ## Discrete Probability Distributions

-It's easy to understand what a __discrete__ probability distribution is - for example, the probability distribution of obtaining a head or tail from a coin toss is simply
+It's intuitive for us to understand what a __discrete__ probability distribution is - for example, we understand the outcomes of a coin toss very well, and also that of a dice roll.
+For a single coin toss, the probability distribution can be formally written as,

 $$
 P(n) = \begin{cases}